Self-Audits and Correcting Mistakes

 - Draw a line through the incorrect information.

 - Enter the correct information.

 - Initial and date the correction.

-To correct multiple, recording errors on the form, you may redo the section on a new Form I-9 and attach it to the old form.
-A new Form I-9 can also be completed if major errors (such as entire sections being left blank or Section 2 being completed based on unacceptable documents) need to be corrected.
+To correct multiple recording errors on the form, you may redo the section on a new Form I-9 and attach it to the old form.
+A new Form I-9 can also be completed if major errors (such as entire sections were left blank or Section 2 was completed based on unacceptable documents) need to be corrected.
 A note should be included in the file regarding the reason you made changes to an existing Form I-9 or completed a new Form I-9.